pkese/raspberry-fsharp/README.md

 Download the right Linux distribution for your version of Raspberry Pi...

-These instructions are for owners of Raspberry Pi 3, which is 64-bit, so we'll install a 64-bit operating system also known as `arm64` or `ARMv8`.
+These instructions are for owners of **Raspberry Pi 3**, which is 64-bit, so we'll install a 64-bit operating system also known as `arm64` or `ARMv8`.

-If you own a Raspberry Pi 2 you'll need to install a 32-bit `armhf` (aka `ARMv7`) OS instead.
+If you own a **Raspberry Pi 2** you'll need to install a 32-bit `armhf` (aka `ARMv7`) OS instead.
 You can get one from [Debian](https://wiki.debian.org/RaspberryPi) or [Ubuntu](https://wiki.ubuntu.com/ARM/RaspberryPi), but in this case, your user credentials and WiFi/Timezone setup instructions might differ.

 **Avoid Raspbian** based distributions.
 They may not work, because they are compiled for `armel`, which Raspbian did in order to be able to run on old Raspberry Pi version 1 built on `ARMv6` architecture.
 DotNet Core however requires `ARMv7` or `ARMv8`, so it will only run on a Raspberry v2 or v3 with an operating system built for either `armhf` or `arm64`.

 *Notes:*
 *Raspberry Pi 2 v1.2 produced after October 2016 also contains 64-bit ARMv8 processor similar to RPi 3.
 You may need a WiFi dongle though.*
 *The `hf` in `armhf` stands for 'hardware floating point' which for 32-bit Arm became compulsory since ARMv7 (Raspberry Pi 2 and above).*
-*All Raspberry Pi Zeros are (as of late 2017) based on ARMv6, so they are not compatible.*
+*All **Raspberry Pi Zeros** are (as of late 2017) based on ARMv6, so they are not compatible.*

-Some nice 64-bit Debian based images are available at https://github.com/bamarni/pi64/releases.
+64-bit Debian based images are available at https://github.com/bamarni/pi64/releases.
 Go ahead and download a recent `Lite` version.

 Extract `.zip` archive and write the `.img` file to SD card.